cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 # Acknowledgements

 We thank Liliya Akhmetzyanova for her deep involvement in the security assessment in {{SecAnalysis}}.
-We thank John Mattson, Martin Thomson, Rich Salz for their careful readings and useful comments.
+We thank John Mattsson, Martin Thomson, Rich Salz for their careful readings and useful comments.

 # IANA Considerations